Scientists measuring the changing shape of a volcano.

 Image copyright 1997 by the American Geophysical Union.
 Further electronic distribution is not allowed.

 This image shows scientists monitoring the changing shape of a shield volcano with lasers.
+Scientist also use other tools like remote sensing to measure volcanoes.

 Shop Windows to the Universe Science Store!